TonyDeAlmeida/Start-here-java/Java/Device management/MQTT devices/Firmware update/MqttDeviceModeUpdateFirmware/Readme.md

 #Using the samples

-1. Firts run the MqttDeviceModePublishFirmware sample 2 in the Firmwares list in Live Objects, add de new version V1.1 to the sampleFirmware.
+1. First run the MqttDeviceModePublishFirmware sample 2 in the Firmwares list in Live Objects, add de new version V1.1 to the sampleFirmware.
 Add a binary file of your choice (may be a jped picture for example)
 3. In Live Objects change the device1 firmware version to V1.1
 2. Set The API_KEY and run the sample